| | Head Injury |

 most commonly used regional anesthetic techniques

+for CEA.
 1. A superficial cervical plexus block is performed

 by injecting a local anesthetic subcutaneously along